 The practice had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment.

 We saw cleaning schedules for the premises.
+These were completed by an employed cleaner.
+Cleaning materials were stored safety and appropriately.
 The practice was clean when we inspected and patients confirmed this was usual.

 Equipment and medicines